J-ally/sam2_local/demo/README.md

 ### Starting the Frontend

-If you wish to run the frontend separately (useful for development), follow these steps:
+If you wish to run the frontend separatelpipy (useful for development), follow these steps:

 1. **Navigate to demo frontend directory:**